DavitK0000/eshop_scraper/CAPTCHA_HANDLING_README.md

 **Solution**: Check if the page structure has changed.
 Altcha elements might have different selectors.

-#### 3. "Third-party solving failed"
+#### 3. "Local Altcha solving failed"

 **Solution**:
-- Verify your API key is correct
+- Check if the Altcha challenge structure has changed
-- Check your account balance
+- Verify that challenge data is being extracted correctly
-- Ensure the service supports Altcha captchas
+- Review logs for specific solving method failures

 #### 4. "Manual solving timeout"